 - 15 July – 9 August, 2019

-Classes will take place Monday to Friday, lesson one: 10am to 12pm and lesson two: 1 to 2pm.
+Classes will take place Monday to Friday, lesson one: 10am to 1pm.
 Each week will be comprised of 15 hours of classroom-based language lessons and four hours of cultural understanding lessons.
 There will be plenty of opportunity to use the language you are learning on the street and in social situations.

 This is the course for you if you:

 - have never studied Chinese before and want a kick start into this fascinating and vital language

 - have already studied some Chinese and want an effective refresher course

 - are thinking of doing the official HSK exam.